umd-dslam/SLOG/README.md

 ## Run SLOG on a cluster

+The following guide shows how to manually run SLOG on a cluster of multiple machines.
+This can be time-consuming when the number of machines is large so you should use the [Admin tool](https://github.com/ctring/SLOG/wiki/Using-the-Admin-tool) instead.

 In this example, we start SLOG on a cluster using the configuration in `examples/cluster.conf`.
 You need to change the IP addresses in this file to match with the addresses of your machines.
 You can add more machines by increasing either the number of replicas or the number of partitions in a replica.
-The number of machines in a replica must be the same across replicas and equal to `num_partitions`.
+The number of machines in a replica must be the same across all replicas and equal to `num_partitions`.

 After cloning and building SLOG on each machine, we run the following command on each machine.
 ```